topherzee/try-10-12/README.md

 CODE THIS NEXT ********************************

-Refactor code a bit.
+Styling.
 Shrink cards a bit. borders etc.
+Mobile Version.

-DX Cards.
+Add DX Cards.

+Make a board.
+(Miro style)

 CODE ACCOMPLISHED ******************

 2021-10-29

+Refactor code a bit.

 Got system running on SaaS + Netlify (But cannot save on SaaS, currently.)
 Save the hand to Magnolia Contenttype.